fossasia/knitting.fossasia.org/README.md

 The badge above links to the overview of all listed projects.
 If you find an issue which interests you, please comment that you would like to work on it.
 This way, you get help and it is not done twice.
+Issues can be `easy`.
+You may pick those first to get into the project.

 The projects have tests and documentation:
 [![Test Coverage][knittingpattern-test-coverage-badge]][knittingpattern-test-coverage]